We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Best budget-friendly baby blanket

-Considering how many items your baby is going to need in the first year, you’ll be relieved to notice that baby blankets are usually a budget-friendly product — especially if you can buy them in multi-packs.
+Considering how many items your baby needs in just the first year, you’ll be relieved to see that baby blankets are usually a budget-friendly product — especially if you buy them in multi-packs.

-These sweet flannel receiving blankets are made from 100 percent cotton and come in packs of seven.
-If you’re looking for an everyday blanket at a great price, this is a solid option.
+These flannel receiving blankets are made from 100% cotton and come in packs of 7.
+If you’re looking for an everyday blanket at a lower price point, this may be a solid option.

-Worth noting: Parents say they’re on the smaller side (30 by 30 inches), so they don’t make great swaddles and are better used as burp cloths.
-And a few folks mentioned that the edges frayed pretty easily after a wash or two.
+It’s worth noting that they’re on the smaller side, measuring 30 x 30 in.
+(76.2 x 76.2 cm.), so they don’t make great swaddles and are better used as burp cloths.
+Further, a few reviewers mentioned that the edges frayed easily after a wash or two.

 Best baby blanket for winter

-Colder weather calls for a snuggly baby blanket to keep little ones nice and toasty, and this plush, sherpa-lined baby blanket from Hudson Baby offers 30 by 40 inches of fuzzy warmth in over 20 different patterns.
+Colder weather calls for a snuggly baby blanket to keep little ones nice and toasty.
+This plush, sherpa-lined baby blanket from Hudson Baby was designed to offer 30 x 40 in.
+(76.2 x 101.6 cm.) of fuzzy warmth in over 20 different patterns.

 Best personalized baby blanket